-When I see firecracker cupcakes on Pinterest or other social media I get excited… until I click over and see that it is simply a decorative firecracker cupcake.
-As in, it’s pretty NOT exploding in your mouth stuff.
+When I see another firecracker cupcake recipe on Pinterest or other social media I get excited… until I click over and see that it is simply a decorative firecracker cupcake.
+As in, it’s NOT exploding in your mouth stuff.
 Lame.
 I want a firecracker in my mouth AND a pretty cupcake.
 So, I took matters into my own hands with these cupcakes.

-These cupcakes are quite simple.
+These cupcakes are quite simple and a great Fourth of July dessert.
 In fact, my daughter did a good majority of the baking!
 They are gooey, spicy, and fun to eat because they taste like Red Hot candies dipped in Pop Rocks.
 My kids were nuts over them and I continue to make them often.
 Honestly, I loved them too…so fun!
 But, be aware…the flavor mostly comes from the frosting…not the cupcakes!
 Don’t skip the frosting!
 Or the Pop Rocks.

 Note: Pop Rocks have become increasingly difficult to find.
 I can grab them from my local candy store or on Amazon.
 When I find them, I pick up multiple packages to have on hand for these cupcakes.